MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/XML.md

 ## Load from XML

-You can load data from an XML file from a file or from the web.
-The exact process for loading data varies slightly in these two cases.

 ### Load from file

 To load a local XML file, all you need to do is select the 'XML' option in the connector selection.
 This will launch a local file browser and allow you to select your XML file.

+IMAGE HERE

 You will be presented with the table that the connector loads, which you can then Load or Transform.

+IMAGE HERE

 ### Load from web